timclloyd/Inklings/README.md

 ![](./Images/raphael_shaad_figma_fieldnotes.png)

-Decided to finally try and create the simple pencil-first app that I’ve been wanting for ages.
+Decided to finally try and create the simple notebook app that I’ve been wanting for ages.

-Inspired by Scapple, Muse, paper notebooks.

 - 2D grid of fixed-size dot grid pages.
 Navigate between them by swiping.
 - A PencilKit experience without all the fiddly parts